-Our strategic planning team has developed a business planning guide specifically designed for small business startups.
+Our strategic planning team has developed a business planning guide specifically designed around branding strategy for startups and small businesses.
 Our team worked together to put together this guide to illustrate and assist you in the development of a cohesive and effective branding strategy.

 Research shows that startup entrepreneurs often get so wrapped up in the functional details of their business that they fail to develop a strategic plan for their enterprise.